About our church building

-The figure of Our Lady and the Holy Child outside are modern, as is the figure by the door to the Rood stair - which at one time led to the loft of the rood screen which separated the Nave from the Chancel.
-It was pulled down at the the of the Reformation.
+The figure of Our Lady and the Holy Child above the door outside is modern.
+The beautiful but very faded statue by the door to the Rood stair dates from the mid 19th Century and was made in the south Tyrol.
+We are currently appealing for funds to restore it to its former glory - the colours more closely matching those of the Reredos.
+The rood screen which separated the Nave from the Chancel was pulled down at the the of the Reformation.

 The chancel arch dates from the Perpendicular alterations made in about 1460 by the Duke of Buckingham and his chaplain, Hugh Hexstall, who became Rector in 1451.
 They altered the whole alignment of the church to fit the new south arcading of that date.